ELECTRICAL SCIENCE I - 2023/4

 |005||Demonstrate the application of magnetostatic models to charged particles currents and magnetic force.||KC||C2|

 C - Cognitive/analytical

 K - Subject knowledge

 The learning and teaching strategy is designed to achieve the following aims.

 The learning and teaching strategy is designed to allow the students to gain an understanding of the subject area.
 At the end of sections the students complete short assessments through the TPAS system and through class tests.
 This enables the lecturers to assess areas where there are problems.
-These assessments involve peer review marking are returned with explanations so that the students are aware of areas where they are encountering problems and how to solve them.
-Some of the assessments are by multiple choice questions while others are by longer exam style answers.
-The teaching uses video clips so the students can see some of the background to the areas they are studying and the processes in industry and so gain an understanding of the bigger picture in which these devices operate.
+Assessments via TPAS involve peer review marking with scripts returned with explanations so that the students are aware of areas where they are encountering problems and how to solve them.
+Examination assessment is by multiple choice questions and also longer questions.
+The teaching uses video clips / multimedia files so the students can see some of the background to the areas they are studying and the processes in industry and so gain an understanding of the bigger picture in which electrical devices operate.

 Learning and teaching methods include the following.

 - TPAS system of problem classes and peer review marking

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: EEE1034